p-martinho/Modular.Api.Template/README.md

 * I would recommend using Enumeration classes instead of `enum`s for enumerations with logic (switch statements, etc.).
 The enumeration classes bring several benefits.
 You can explore a library like [PMart.Enumeration](https://github.com/p-martinho/Enumeration).
+* For a more simple solution with just one API, I would suggest to check an approach like [PMart.Minimal.Api.Template](https://github.com/p-martinho/Minimal.Api.Template)